Post-election lawsuits related to the 2020 U.S. presidential election from Arizona: Donald J. Trump for President v. Hobbs

-Centered on a debunked conspiracy theory known as "Sharpiegate", the "Sharpie lawsuit" from the Trump campaign against Arizona secretary of state Katie Hobbs alleged that legal ballots with stray markings or bleed-through from markers were being thrown out.
+Centered on a debunked conspiracy theory known as "Sharpiegate", the "Sharpie lawsuit" from the Trump campaign against Arizona Secretary of State Katie Hobbs alleged that legal ballots with stray markings or bleed-through from markers were being thrown out.
 Stories surfaced on social media claiming that election workers were purposefully having voters mark their ballots with a Sharpie so their vote would not be counted.
 In response, Maricopa County announced that "Sharpies are not a problem for our tabulation equipment, and the offset columns on ballots ensure that bleed through won't impact your vote".
 On November 4, Arizona attorney general Mark Brnovich announced an investigation; the next day, he said "we are now confident that the use of Sharpie markers did not result in disenfranchisement".
 The rumor was also publicly debunked by the Department of Homeland Security.

 The Trump campaign requested that their evidence be kept secret from the public, but the judge refused to allow the secrecy.
-The Trump campaign also stated that they had video footage from within a polling area; however, such footage would be illegal if taken within 75 ft of a polling area with voters present.
+The Trump campaign also asserted that they had video footage from within a polling area; however, such footage would be illegal if taken within 75 ft of a polling area with voters present.
 The Trump campaign attempted to submit affidavits they collected, but admitted that some of these affidavits were "false" or "spam"; the judge refused to accept the affidavits as evidence, calling them unreliable.
-Additionally, during questioning, none of the witnesses indicated that they had a basis to believe that their vote was improperly discarded; with the only impropriety raised being election workers pressing buttons for them.
+Additionally, during questioning, none of the witnesses indicated that they had a basis to believe that their vote was improperly discarded, with the only impropriety raised being election workers pressing buttons for them.

 During the hearing, the lawyer for the Trump campaign, Kory Langhofer, stated that the plaintiffs were "not alleging fraud" or "that anyone is stealing the election", but were disputing "good faith errors".

 On November 13, the lawsuit regarding presidential ballots was dropped, after it became evident that the number of votes potentially to be contested (191) would not overcome Biden's margin of victory in the state (11,414 at the time, with 10,315 uncounted).